spanner/radiant-forum-extension/README.md

 Radiant 0.9.2 (we're using the new configuration interface) with the [reader](http://github.com/spanner/radiant-reader-extension) extension.
 Reader has a few requirements of its own so it's best to install that one first, make sure it's testing clean and then install the forum.

-We also require [will_paginate](http://github.com/mislav/will_paginate/) and [paperclip](http://github.com/thoughtbot/paperclip/) as gems but you will already have those.

 	sudo rake gems:install

 should get everything you need.

-The forum is compatible with multi_site but you should use [sites](https://github.com/spanner/radiant-sites-extension) instead if you want forums and readers site-scoped.

 ## Administration